-The management of the Investment Company consists primarily in taking the monies entrusted to it and investing them in authorised investment instruments for the collective account.
+The management of the Investment Company consists primarily in receiving the monies entrusted to it by investors and investing such monies in permissible investment instruments for the collective account.
 Each sub-fund constitutes a legally separate body of assets in favour of the investors.
 In the event of the insolvency and dissolution of the Investment Company or the Depositary this separate body of assets shall not form part of the Investment Company's or Depositary's insolvent estate.